aterenin/Waterfall/README.md

 # Waterfall

-A Scala DSL for fast, simple, readable numerical computing on GPUs.
+A Scala DSL prividing a mid-level API for fast, simple, readable numerical computing on GPUs.

 ### Motivation